 I have written this personal article with the intention to put togheter all my knowledge in form of a diary for myself and my friends and to put togheter many different things i have learned year by year

-BEWARE: THIS IS NOT A PROFESSIONAL GUIDE
+DISCLAIMER: THIS IS NOT A PROFESSIONAL GUIDE

 It’s very important that before and after reading my guide, you always refer to your official instructions manual for the correct usage of your camera to avoid any damage.